mu-editor/mu/docs/modes.rst

 * In ``mu.app.py`` import the new mode from ``mu.modes`` and add an instance of the mode's class to the dictionary returned by the ``setup_modes`` function.
-  (All modes are instantiated with the available ``editor`` and ``view`` objects that represnt the editor's logic and UI layer respectively.)
+  (All modes are instantiated with the available ``editor`` and ``view`` objects that represent the editor's logic and UI layer respectively.)

 Update the Class's Behaviour
 ++++++++++++++++++++++++++++